Bursts & Waves

 Wave Execution

-Section titled “Wave Execution”Waves keep running until br ready returns empty:
+Section titled “Wave Execution”Waves keep running until the ready-quanta query returns empty:

-Section titled “BeadRun”A BeadRun is a passive data structure tracking a bead through its pipeline:
+Section titled “QuantumRun”A QuantumRun is a passive data structure tracking a quantum through its pipeline:

 Section titled “Stage Advancement”When an agent completes, StageExecutor.stage_status/1 determines what happens:

-:in_progress— agents still running, wait:all_succeeded— advance to next stage or mark done:has_failures— mark BeadRun as error:sequential_blocked— a sequential agent failed, chain broken
+:in_progress— agents still running, wait:all_succeeded— advance to next stage or mark done:has_failures— mark QuantumRun as error:sequential_blocked— a sequential agent failed, chain broken

 For fan-out stages, all agents must complete before the stage is evaluated.
 For sequential stages, agents run one at a time — each receives the prior agent’s output threaded into its context.